 It had all the appearance of a happy family event, but the wedding of Jack and Jackie Kennedy was fraught with tension.

-Clockwise from left: Robert F. Kennedy, Patricia Kennedy, Eunice Kennedy Shriver, Edward M. Kennedy, Jean Kennedy, John F. Kennedy, Jackie Kennedy.
+Clockwise from left: Robert F. Kennedy, Patricia Kennedy, Eunice Kennedy Shriver, Edward M. Kennedy, Jean Kennedy, Jack and Jackie.
 (Photo: Kennedy Presidential Library)

 They married on September 12, 1953, when Jack had served in the U.S. senate for all of eight months.
 Cardinal Richard Cushing officiated at the wedding ceremony held in St. Mary’s Church in Newport, R.I.

 As the social event of the season, it attracted Hollywood celebrities and Washington political power brokers.
-Jackie wanted a small wedding, but 700 people attended the ceremony and more than 1,200 attended the reception that followed at her family home, Hammersmith Farm.
+Jackie wanted a small wedding, but 700 people attended the ceremony.
+More than 1,200 attended the reception that followed at her family home, Hammersmith Farm.

 She may have known the wedding wouldn’t go her way when she didn’t get to pick out her engagement ring.
 Joe Kennedy did.
 She didn’t like the ring, a large emerald and diamond, and later had it redesigned.